Where Are the Best Places to View Hydrangeas in Kamakura?

 The best time to view Hydrangea in Kamakura is between June and early July.
 I had nine friends joined me in Tokyo last year and we had an incredible journey tasting different kinds of food in the city.
 Check out Tokyo Food Guide: What Best to Eat in 6 Local Precincts for my ultimate Tokyo food guide and you will know what I mean.

-Before my friends arrived in Tokyo though, I had some time to myself and I decided to have an excursion in Kamakura, a small city just about an hour away from Tokyo and it’s best known for its Great Buddha in Kōtoku-in.
+Before my friends arrived in Tokyo though, I had some time to myself and I decided to have an excursion to Kamakura, a small city just about an hour away from Tokyo and is best known for its Great Buddha in Kōtoku-in.
 When hydrangeas are blooming, visitors flood the city, and some of the hot spots could get a little crowded.
 I visited there on a Tuesday but when I reached JR Kita-Kamakura Station, the platform was completely full and I almost couldn’t step out of the train!

 What is “Ajisai” あじさい – Hydrangea?

 If you want to know more about what is hydrangea?
 What are the colors and shapes of hydrangeas?
 What types of hydrangeas are commonly seen in Japan?
 Where Are the Best Places to View Hydrangeas in the Tokyo area? check out: How to Plan a Perfect Summer Day Trip to Tokyo and See Hydrangea.